bobbyr13/airplane_seating_allocation/README.md

 Priority is given based on the order of bookings in CSV file, regardless of whether this results in empty seats

-No two bookings have the same associated booking name

 Errors/Unforseen Outcomes: